Mary Jane Kelly: Discovery

-Arnold ordered the room broken into at 1:30 p.m. after the possibility of tracking the murderer from the room with bloodhounds was dismissed as impractical.
+Arnold ordered the room broken into at 1:30 pm after the possibility of tracking the murderer with bloodhounds was dismissed as impractical.
 A fire fierce enough to melt the solder between a kettle and its spout had burnt in the grate, apparently fuelled with women's clothing.
 (Note: At the inquest into Kelly's murder, Inspector Frederick Abberline testified to discovering "a portion of the brim of a hat" in the grate of this fire, suggesting the perpetrator may have also burned his own hat in the fireplace.)
-Inspector Abberline thought Kelly's clothes were burnt by the murderer to provide light, as the room was otherwise only dimly lit by a single candle Kelly had purchased on 7 November.
+Inspector Abberline thought Kelly's clothes were burnt by the murderer to provide light, as the room was otherwise only dimly lit by a single candle Kelly had bought on 7 November.
 (Note: The Manchester Guardian of 10 November 1888 reported that Sgt Edward Badham accompanied Inspector Beck to the site of 13 Miller's Court after they were both notified of Kelly's murder by Thomas Bowyer.
 Beck testified the inquest into Kelly's murder that he was the first police officer at the scene and that Badham may have accompanied him, but there are no official records to confirm Badham being with him.)

-After two official crime scene photographs had been taken, Kelly's body was taken from Miller's Court to the mortuary in Shoreditch, where her body was formally identified by Joseph Barnett, who was only able to recognise Kelly's body by "the ear and the eyes".
-John McCarthy also viewed the body at the mortuary and was also certain the deceased was Kelly.
+After two official crime scene photographs had been taken, Kelly's body was taken from Miller's Court to the mortuary in Shoreditch, where she was formally identified by Joseph Barnett, who recognised her only by "the ear and the eyes".
+John McCarthy also viewed the body and was certain the deceased was Kelly.